ahmadshuraih/LB-Tester/readme.md

 #### Functions:

-> - createNewTestObject(testName:string, tenantId: string, requestParameters?: RequestParameter[], requestBody?: any, requestHeaders?: object): TestObject //This function creates a new TestObject.<br>
+> - createNewTestObject(testName:string, tenantId: string, requestParameters?: RequestParameter[], requestBody?: any, requestHeaders?: object): TestObject //This function creates a new TestObject.
-> - getRequestParametersAsString(testObject: TestObject): string //Get the request paramaters list from TestObject as string like this 'name1=val1&name2=val2'.<br>
+> - getRequestParametersAsString(testObject: TestObject): string //Get the request paramaters list from TestObject as string like this 'name1=val1&name2=val2'.
 > - toTesterOptions(testObject: TestObject): TesterOptions //Get a TesterOptions object from a TestObject using the attributes of the given TesterObject and the configurations.

 ### testObjectListFunctions